easypx/Chord-Builder/README.md

 - Example: https://soundcloud.com/klangraum2/impossible-dream-2
 - Experimental VST2 (64Bit) chord_builder_win_x64_vst2.dll (no custom GUI yet, but fully functional)

 Note: Alpha release.
 Not all functions are implemented yet.
-Some Combos, Sliders have no effect.
+Some Combos, Sliders may have no effect.

 ![Alt-Text](images/chord_builder_screenshot_2.jpg)